 When an individual can “hold the attention of someone by being extremely interesting, exciting, charming, or attractive,” then that person is captivating.
 This brings us to a question.
 How captivating was Jesus?

 Three of the greatest orators in modern history are Winston S. Churchill, John F. Kennedy, and Martin Luther King.
-Some would insist our current President Barack Obama belongs on this list.
 Besides these, others would insist Franklin D. Roosevelt and Ronald Reagan are the greatest leadership communicators to ever live.
 Regardless of who you admire on this list, no one can compare to the ability of Jesus to captivate the heart of man.
 No one!

 John 7:32 says the Pharisees “sent temple guards to arrest” Jesus, but when these guards heard him speak they failed to arrest him, and were instead themselves arrested.
 The guards returned to the Pharisees and explained the absence of an imprisoned Jesus with these words, “No one ever spoke the way this man does.”
 I cannot remember any moment in history where the aforementioned great men faced certain arrest, and then sent the arrestors home themselves imprisoned with their message.
 This is exactly what happened with Jesus, because he was more than a great speaker.
 Jesus was truly captivating as evidenced by the American Standard translation of John 7:46 which reads, “The officers answered, Never man so spake.”